shinmao/SecurityLearning/cmd-injection/README.md

 # Command injection
 In CTF, we can directly cat flag with cmd injection.
 In real world, we can directly make a reverse shell with it.
+First, we can take a look at the power of wildcard...
 ```php
 // match one character
 cat fla?